ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: meas_interpolation_sampling_factor

     The new number of points for polynomial interpolation is the sampling factor times the input number of points.
-For example, if you acquire 1,000 points with the digitizer and set this property to 2.5, calling :py:meth:`niscope.Session.FetchWaveformMeasurementArray` with the :py:data:`~niscope.ArrayMeasurement.POLYNOMIAL_INTERPOLATION` measurement resamples the waveform to 2,500 points.
+For example, if you acquire 1,000 points with the digitizer and set this property to 2.5, calling :py:meth:`niscope.Session.FetchWaveformMeasurementArray` with the :py:data:`~niscope._ArrayMeasurement.POLYNOMIAL_INTERPOLATION` measurement resamples the waveform to 2,500 points.
     Default: 2.0